Chukwuemekaeze/ml-learning-journey/README.md

 ## Resources Used
 - John Zelle's Python Programming - an intro to computer science
 - Python Classes, Objects, Inheritance & Polymorphism for Beginners by Dave Gray on YouTube
+- Inheritance/Polymorphism in Object Oriented Programming by Code with Kylie on YouTube
+- Python MULTIPLE INHERITANCE is easy! by Bro Code on YouTube